 The flavors in these healthy, flourless breakfast treats are reminiscent of lemon poppy seed muffins.
-The difference between these and Banana Oat Cookies is that the egg in this recipe makes a wetter, richer batter that works better in muffin tins.
+These are similar to Baked Oatmeal Cups, but the difference is that the egg in this recipe makes a wetter, richer batter that works better in muffin tins.
 The texture is less dense than when using only nut butter as a binder.

 - 3/4 cup instant oats, dry 3 oz

 - 2 tsp nut butter, per serving as a topping 1/3 oz

 - 1 cup blueberries, fresh or frozen 6 oz

 - 1/2 tsp almond extract

 - 1/4 tsp good quality sea salt

 - Preheat the oven to 375° F.